Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Sup-analytic singularities

 \subsection{Sup-analytic singularities}

 Let $\vp$ be a psh weight at $0 \in \CC^n$, i.e. a psh germ with isolated singularities at $0$.
-A natural way to associate a graded system of ideals $\mfab$ to $\vp$ is to define
+We first recall a natural way to associate a graded system of ideals $\mfab$ to $\vp$.
+Define

-\noi It is clear that $\mfa_k \mfa_l \subset \mfa_{k+l}$.
-However, in general, it is possible that all the graded pieces $\mfa_k$ are consisting of zero elements only.
+\noi Here $\mfa_k$ is well-defined in view of Lemma~\ref{trivial}. \footnote{Since a zero-dimensional ideal is determined by its stalk at $0$, it is indeed sufficient to require the condition in \eqref{gdd} for a germ $f$. } It is clear that $\mfa_k \mfa_l \subset \mfa_{k+l}$.
+In general, it is possible that all the graded pieces $\mfa_k$ are consisting of zero elements only.
 On the other hand, it is easy to see that $\mfab$ defined this way is a graded system of $\mfm$-primary ideals with $\mfa_k \neq \{ 0 \}$ for every $k$, exactly when $\vp$ is bounded below by log (see Definition~\ref{5psh}) using Proposition~\ref{bbb}.